 - Women Startup Challenge: if your startup is in need of funding, attend a Women Startup Challenge and pitch your idea to see if someone is willing to fund what you have to offer.

-In the end, there are many resources available to women that want to learn how to code.
-From in-class training programs to online courses, video content and podcasts to events and community groups, there’s no nothing out there that can stop you from entering the tech world and achieving your dream.
+In the end, there are many resources available to women who want to learn to code.
+From in-class training programs to online courses, video content and podcasts to events and community groups, there’s no nothing out there that can stop you from entering the tech world and achieving your dreams.

 So, if you have the drive and ambition to enter the technology industry, check out these resources and start right away.
 If anything, you might inspire more women to follow.